-Annual On-site Monitoring Review Process
+Annual Monitoring Review Process

-Assigned SSCC Quality Improvement/Assurance Staff will:
+Assigned SSCC Quality Improvement/Assurance/Provider Relations Staff will:

-- 1. Work with any SSCC's that have a contract with the Provider to determine date of on-site monitoring visit and determine files to review. - 2.
-Schedule the monitoring visit with the Provider and send information on which files will be monitored.
-The Monitoring Review Notice must be sent at least 30 days in advance of the on-site monitoring visit. - 3.
-Schedule entrance and exit interviews.

-- 4. Be the point of contact for the Provider during the monitoring activities. - 5.
-Consolidate and prepare the final monitoring report to issue to the Provider with any necessary Performance and Quality Improvement Plans. - 6.
-Obtain Monitoring Report approval from the Quality Improvement/Assurance Director. - 7.
+- 1. Work with any SSCC that have a contract with the Provider to determine date of on-site monitoring visit/desk review and determine records to review. - 2.
+Schedule the on-site monitoring visit/desk review with the Provider and send information on which records will be monitored for each SSCC.
+No other records will be reviewed on-site from what has been communicated to the Provider unless requested by a specific SSCC.
+A Monitoring Review Notice must be sent to the Provider at least 30 days in advance of the review with the necessary information for the Joint Monitoring Review. - Request documents necessary for the Administrative Review to include documents in the "ALL SSCCs Monitoring Items-Via Desk Review" section of the SSCC Joint Monitoring Tool.
+Any other documents needed by an SSCC for the Administrative Review will be requested/obtained by that SSCC. - 4.
+Schedule entrance and exit interviews. - 5.
+Be the point of contact for the Provider during the monitoring activities. - 6.
+Consolidate and prepare the final Monitoring Report to issue to the Provider, to include the request of any necessary Performance and Quality Improvement Plans. - 7.
+Obtain Monitoring Report approval from the SSCC Quality Improvement/Assurance Director/Provider Relations Coordinator. - 8.
 Review and accept any Performance and Quality Improvement Plans (PQI Plans) as needed.

-On-site Monitoring Activities
+On-site/Desk Review Monitoring Activities

-- 1. Meet with the Provider's staff to go over the purpose, scope and activities planned for the review during the entrance interview. - 2.
+- Meet with the Provider's staff to go over the purpose, scope and activities planned for the review during the entrance interview.
+For Desk Review this can be accomplished via Zoom/Teams meeting. - 2.
 Review a variety of records, including but not limited to client, human resources, and caregiver/foster parent records as deemed appropriate in the pre-monitoring activities. - 3.
 Interview staff, caregivers/foster parents, and/or clients as deemed appropriate. - 4.
 Tour the facility. - 5.
 Compile work product papers as part of the on-site monitoring visit/audit.
 These papers are confidential during the monitoring review and must be secured daily.
 They may be included as back-up in the SSCC file once the monitoring review is concluded. - 6.
-SSCC Quality Improvement/Assurance staff may be granted access to the Provider's electronic systems and will follow all guidelines of confidentiality. - 7.
-During the review, if a safety concern is apparent it will be addressed immediately with the Provider and will required immediate action and intervention. - 8.
-Require a private space to review records.

-When the on-site monitoring review is completed, Quality Improvement/Assurance staff will review the preliminary results with the Provider during the exit interview.
-The Provider may have the opportunity to submit missing documents within 72 hours of the exit interview.
+SSCC Quality Improvement/Assurance/Provider Relations staff may be granted access to the Provider's electronic systems and will follow all guidelines of confidentiality. - 7.
+During the review, if a safety concern is apparent, it will be addressed immediately with the Provider and will required immediate action and intervention. - 8.
+Require a private space to review records. - 9.
+When the Joint Monitoring Review is completed (on-site/desk review), Quality Improvement/Assurance/Provider Relations staff will review the preliminary results with the Provider during the exit interview.
+The Provider may have the opportunity to submit missing documents within 72-hours of the exit interview.
+An exit interview signature form will be obtained as evidence this was completed with the Provider.
+For Desk Reviews this exit interview can be accomplished via Zoom/Teams meeting.